bornfight/README/careers/backend-assignment.md

 description: A simple task to evaluate your skillset
 ---

-# Welcome to the "Army assignment" for becoming a Bornfight backend developer!
+# Welcome to the Bornfight "Army assignment" instructions!

 You may have gotten this link during our selection process for becoming a part of our team.
 If so, read on, this is what you need to do!